alexajuno/notes/doc/projects/google-project-management-courses/course2.md

   - Limited human resources requires multiple roles to be performed by the same person.
   - Some roles: team members, customers (different from users), stakeholders, sponsors (?), project manager, etc.

+### Evaluating stakeholders

+- Understanding stakeholders' (interests and influences) x (low and high) power grid
+- Key stakeholders
+- Each level of stakeholders need different kind of communication
+- Stakeholder buy-in

+### Assigning project team roles and responsibilities

+- RACI Chart: Responsible, Accountable, Consulted, Informed
+  - Only one person is accountable for a task